wally1/cs2340-team7/tomcat-todo/README.md

 Changelog
 ============================
+6/28/2013
+-Changed several ArrayList variables to TreeMaps for unique identification (Player.army, Player.occupiedTerritories, Territorry.occupiedByUnit).
+-Updated confirmation.jsp and respective classes to update change to TreeMap -Implmented update() methods for Player and Territory, the purpose of which is to update the current state of occupiedTerritories and occupiedByUnit to reflect unit movement.
+Still buggy.
+-M3 not yet fully implemented.

 6/21/2013
 -Confirmation.jsp now displays the Map, along with Home Territories, Asteroids and 	Units in ascii form -Made several changes to Player, Unit and Territory classes